whataboutyou-ai/eunomia/docs/get_started/index.md

     [:material-arrow-right: Quickstart](quickstart.md)

--   :material-view-module:{ .lg .middle } __A modular framework__
+-   :material-view-module:{ .lg .middle } __A standalone AuthZ service__

     ---

-    Eunomia is designed to be modular and easy to extend.
+    Eunomia is a standalone authorization server that can serve any AI application

     [:material-arrow-right: Explore Docs](../api/index.md)